 This is where new beekeepers sometimes get a nasty surprise.
-With the spring in mind as the best time to set up a beehive, there's a rush!
-Often demand outstrips supply.
+With the spring in mind as the best time to set up a beehive, there’s a rush and demand often outstrips supply.
 For this reason, it is important to order your bees early.

 Depending on your location, PerfectBee recommends ordering your package bees around January.
 This isn’t a strict rule but there’s little to lose and it’s sad to see a first-time beekeeper plan, research and get ready – and then have no bees!

 Ask about the queen.
 As we discussed, she is likely to be from different stock.
 As such, the rest of the bees may not accept her, though this is not always the case.